yining043/VRP-DACT/README.md

 # VRP-DACT
-DACT is a learning based improvement model for solving routing problems (tested on TSP and CVRP), which explores the dual-aspect representation, dual-aspect collaborative attention (DAC-Att) and the cyclic positional encoding (CPE) method.
-It is trained with n-step Proximal Policy Optimization (PPO) and a curriculum learning (CL) strategy.
+DACT is a learning based improvement model for solving routing problems (tested on TSP and CVRP), which explores the dual-aspect representation, dual-aspect collaborative attention (DAC-Att) and the cyclic positional encoding (CPE), and is trained with n-step Proximal Policy Optimization (PPO) and a curriculum learning (CL) strategy.

 ![](https://raw.githubusercontent.com/yining043/TSP-improve/master/outputs/ep_gif_0.gif)